nostrumbiodiscovery/pele_platform/docs/build_docs/source/faqs/index.rst

   :align: center

-2. PELE cannot located a file, how do I fix it?
+2. PELE cannot locate a file, how do I fix it?
 (FileNotFoundError)
 -----------------------------------------------------------------

 Example error message